Dr. G. Alan Marlatt is the founder and director of the Addictive Behaviors

 . excerpts adapted from our interview with Dr. Marlatt, in which he

-describes of some of the practices taught in the MBRP prog
+describes of some of the practices taught in the MBRP program to

 the “Current” page at www.inquiringmind.com.